DougReeder/elfland-glider/README.md

 Houses might be too small to live in or absurdly large.
 Days may consist of a half-dozen minutes of light, followed by a minute of twilight.
 Ocean waves could be 100 m tall.
-Elfland Glider is *not* cutsey nor childish.
+Elfland Glider is *not* cutsey nor childish, but omit anything inappropriate for children.
 Humor should not disrupt the flow of the game - you can have a light elf warn the player not to taunt the Gazebo or seek the "scarlet emerald".
 The player might find the tool "Gauntlets of Ogre Intelligence".